panioglovadim/revsquare-sphinx/README.rst

 RevSquare Sphinx
 ################

-Install RevSquare themed template and settings to a project.
+Install Sphinx documentation to a project using RevSquare themed template and settings.

 *******
 Install